haath/Commander.NET/README.md

 ## Value validation

-This section lists the ways with which validate, format or even convert the values that are passed to your parameters.
+This section lists the ways with which you can validate, format or even convert the values that are passed to your parameters.
 Each individual value, goes through the following steps in that order:

 1. Regex validation